 So, if your roof is East or West faced, you might need a larger solar panel size for better efficiency and output.

-Try to keep away obstacles such as skylights, vents, and tree branches, interfering with your setup.
+Avoid obstacles like skylights, vents, and tree branches interfering with your setup.

 Solar battery size

-Every solar panel system needs a powerful battery to store the energy generated during the day to be used at night.
+Every solar panel system needs a powerful battery to store the energy generated during the day for use at night.
 So, when you add a battery to your system, you have to factor in its size.

-For example, if you need a battery to work as an emergency backup for a few hours, the solar panel’s size won’t matter much.
+For example, the solar panel’s size won’t matter much if you need a battery to work as an emergency backup for a few hours.
 But, to run your home for more than 24 hours, you might want a powerful battery to store enough power.
 In that case, your solar panel system size will increase to keep the battery fully charged.